Instant Pot Sushi Rice

 This Instant Pot sushi rice is the easiest and fastest way to make sticky and tender sushi rice.
 Ready in 15 minutes, it can be used for sushi, dinner bowls, and more.

 I typically make sushi rice using the stovetop method, but cooking it in the Instant Pot has been a game-changer.
-It no longer takes over an hour (seriously), nor does it need any different ingredients.
+It no longer takes over an hour (seriously), and it doesn’t require any different ingredients.

 You may worry that the texture isn’t the same, but it is- the rice turns out just as sticky and tender as you’d expect.